ItoErika/DeepDive/dep_paths.md

 Code | Meaning | Description
 -----|-----|-----
 advmod | adverb modifier | An adverb modifier of a word is a (non-clausal) adverb or adverb-headed phrase that serves to modify the meaning of the word.

+Examples:

-“Genetically modified food” advmod(modified, genetically); “less often” advmod(often, less) agent | agent | An agent is the complement of a passive verb which is introduced by the preposition “by” and does the action.
+“Genetically modified food” advmod(modified, genetically)

+“less often” advmod (often, less)

+agent | agent | An agent is the complement of a passive verb which is introduced by the preposition “by” and does the action.
 This relation only appears in the collapsed dependencies, where it can replace prep by, where appropriate.
 It does not appear in basic dependencies output. | “The man has been killed by the police” agent(killed, police); “Effects caused by the protein are important” agent(caused, protein) amod | adjectival modifier | An adjectival modifier of an NP is any adjectival phrase that serves to modify the meaning of the NP. | “Sam eats red meat” amod(meat, red); “Sam took out a 3 million dollar loan” amod(loan, dollar); “Sam took out a $ 3 million loan” amod(loan, $) appos | appositional modifier | An appositional modifier of an NP is an NP immediately to the right of the first NP that serves to define or modify that NP.
 It includes parenthesized examples, as well as defining abbreviations in one of these structures. | "Sam , my brother , arrived" appos (Sam --> brother); "The Australian Broadcasting Corporation ( ABC )" appos(Corporation --> ABC)